McCleary v. Washington: Subsequent developments

 In the 2013 Legislative Session, the State Legislature increased school funding by 11.4% to a total of $15.2 billion.
 They also passed three major reform bills in an attempt to further comply with the McCleary ruling.

 Despite these changes, the Supreme Court did not find the State in compliance.
 On January 9, 2014 the Supreme Court issued an order setting a deadline of April 30, 2014 for the legislature to come up with an adequate funding plan.

 On August 13, 2015, the Supreme Court ordered a $100,000 a day fine.
 This money was to be placed in a special account that would be used to benefit public education.
 The Court also urged the Governor at the time, Jay Inslee, to call a special session of the legislature to pass a funding plan to bring the State into compliance.

 On June 7, 2018, the Supreme Court declared the state had fully covered the funding of basic education, lifting the contempt order and $100,000 a day fine, ending any judicial oversight of the case.

+In the McCleary ruling, the Supreme Court cited teacher pay as a primary issue with the failure of the state to fund public education.
+In response to the court's satisfaction with the state's amended funding models, the state teachers, union, Washington Education Association, promoted the increase in state public school funding as justification to increase teacher salaries, and sponsored multiple teachers' strikes to demand them.

-On April 11, 2019, at least one school district (Spokane Public Schools) announced significant staffing cuts tied directly to the McCleary decision.
+On April 11, 2019, at least one school district (Spokane Public Schools) announced significant staffing cuts, which it tied directly to the McCleary decision.
 Although the decision increased state funding of school districts it also reduced funding from local levies resulting in a projected shortfall of almost $31 million for the district in the 2019-20 school year.
 The net staff reduction of about 8% represented 325 paid positions, impacted either through layoff or reduction in hours.

+The court identified teacher salaries as one of the basic components (along with class size) of an ample education.
+Teacher salaries have risen since McCleary, and as of 2023, average teacher salaries are the fifth highest of any state.
+Overall spending on education is among the top 20 states.